Eligibility and Requirements

 In addition, the applicant's leadership experience and potential, potential to contribute significantly to knowledge generation and knowledge transfer through research, teaching, or service, and the extent to which the applicant's interests and goals correspond to those of the available faculty, will be considered as part of the admissions review process.

-To be considered for admission into KU's therapeutic science doctoral program, the following are required:
+To be considered for admission into KU's therapeutic science doctoral program, the items detailed below are required.

 Students with degrees from a university outside the U.S. may be considered provided they meet the requirements equivalent to those from a program in the U.S. as listed above.